Truro City F.C.: Stadium

-Truro City play at the ‘Truro City Stadium’ (TCS) located within Truro Sports Hub development in Threemilestone, on the western outskirts of Truro.
-The club moved into their new stadium for the 2024-25 season coinciding with their return to Truro.
+Truro City play at the Truro City Stadium (TCS) located within Truro Sports Hub development in Threemilestone, on the western outskirts of Truro.
+The club moved into their new stadium for the 2024–25 season coinciding with their return to Truro.

 History

-For many years, Truro City previously played their home games at Treyew Road, Truro, TR1 2TH.
-The ground had been their home since the mid-1900s.
+For most of its history, Truro City played its home matches at Treyew Road.
+The ground had been associated with the club since the early 20th century.
+Newspaper reports from 1905 indicate that Truro City and Truro Cricket Club explored a joint arrangement to secure the playing fields from Lord Falmouth at a cost of £60 per annum, although no formal agreement is explicitly recorded.
+Subsequent reports in later years suggest that the ground was ultimately brought into use by the clubs.
 A covered terrace was in place behind one of the goals until the mid-1970s when a road widening scheme resulted in it being removed.
 Only in the decades prior to its closure had Truro added to their old stand and erected two new stands on opposite sides of the ground, lifting the capacity to approximately 3,000.

 Redevelopment plans

 In 2005 the club announced plans to build a new 16,000-seater stadium in Truro as a new home for the city's football club.
 However, the £12m plans were opposed by some residents who live near the proposed site at Treyew Road.
 In 2006, the club revealed plans for a £7m football training complex.
 The club wanted to build two new pitches and a club house on land in Kenwyn, Truro with a 60-bed hotel and offices at its present Treyew Road base.
 However, in 2007, Carrick District Council rejected the plans for the new 16,000-seater stadium, a decision which club chairman Kevin Heaney described as a 'major blow'.

 In 2011 Cornwall Council started developing a business plan for the proposed Stadium for Cornwall, which would host both Truro City and the Cornish Pirates rugby union team.
 In 2014, the club sold Treyew Road for redevelopment, with the intention of using the money as their share of the development costs for the planned Stadium for Cornwall.
 However, in June 2022, Cornwall Council announced that they were withdrawing support for Stadium for Cornwall from the "Levelling Up" programme, and the plans were dropped.